BlueBrain/CoreNeuron/README.md

    -DNRN_ENABLE_RX3D=OFF \
    -DCMAKE_INSTALL_PREFIX=$HOME/install
   ```
-If you would like to enable GPU support with OpenACC, make sure to use `-DCORENRN_ENABLE_GPU=ON` option and use PGI compiler with CUDA.
+If you would like to enable GPU support with OpenACC, make sure to use `-DCORENRN_ENABLE_GPU=ON` option and use the PGI compiler with CUDA.
-> NOTE : if you see error and re-run CMake command then make sure to remove temporary CMake cache files by deleting `CMakeCache.txt`.
+> NOTE : if the CMake command files, please make sure to delete temporary CMake cache files (`CMakeCache.txt`) before rerunning CMake.

-4. Build and Install :  once configure step is done, you can build and install project as:
+4. Build and Install :  once the configure step is done, you can build and install the project as:

 	```bash
 	make -j install